 Most Americans don’t pronounce the d in Wednesday.
 But just because you can’t hear it doesn’t mean it doesn’t exist.
 So where did this d come from?
 And why don’t we pronounce it?

 As it turns out, Wednesday actually has Germanic linguistic origins.
 It is derived from the Old English word, Wōdnesdæg, which honors the Germanic god Wodan.

 Wodan was one of the most important deities of Anglo-Saxon and Continental Germanic polytheism and was especially prominent in England during the fifth and sixth centuries, before Christianity fully took root.
 This explains the development of the word in Old English.
 Wodan corresponds to the ancient Roman deity of Mercury, for whom Wednesday is named in many Romance languages, including French (Mercredi), Italian (Mercoledì), and Spanish (Miércoles).

 Interestingly, Wōdnesdæg evolved to Wednesdei in the transition from Old English to Middle English, possibly because of the increased linguistic influence from French.
 Anyway, considering that there has been a d in Wednesday for roughly the past two thousand years, it probably isn’t going anywhere anytime soon.
-Furthermore, most Brits actually do pronounce the d in Wednesday.

 The name of an ancient flying reptile, this might just be the weirdest spelling in the entire English language.
 This word is actually of Greek origin, coming from pteron (wing) and daktylos (finger).